SteveSchilz/ReactMovieDB/README.md

 # React Open Movie Database

 This simple react program uses the [Open Movie Database](https://www.omdbapi.com/) to allow you to search for movies, and build a list of movies that you have seen with your own ratings for them.
+My version extends the version built in the class as follows:
+a) You can open items in the "Watched" List by clicking on them
+b) You can change your rating after the first time, and it will be recorded properly and the statistics updated.

-This app was constructed as part of the  [Ultimate React Course](https://www.udemy.com/course/the-ultimate-react-course/) on Udemy.com by [Jonas Schmedtmann.
-It
+This app was constructed as part of the [Ultimate React Course](https://www.udemy.com/course/the-ultimate-react-course/) on Udemy.com by [Jonas Schmedtmann](https://www.udemy.com/user/jonasschmedtmann/).

 ## React Features Demonstrated

 Basic React Features Including:

- * React Components
+- React Components
- * passing props to react components
+- passing props to react components
- *  useState to save local state for the app
+- useState to save local state for the app
- * useEffect hook to fetch movieData from the omdbApi
+- useEffect hook to fetch movieData from the omdbApi

 ## Setup and Running

 In order to run this app you will need the following

 1. Install [Node.js](https://nodejs.org/en) for local development.

 2. run npm install in the app folder